-The Trade Unions of different industries, apart from the industrial association of workers in each separate industry, unite on a city-wide basis in federal councils.
-And all Trade Unions in the country unite in the General Confederation of Labor which, adapting itself to changing intellectual development and freedom of the children; society will retain for itself the right to reasonable control and the protection of children from parental despotism.
+The Trade Unions of different industries, apart from the industrial association of workers in each separate industry, unite on a citywide basis in federal councils.
+And all Trade Unions in the country unite in the General Confederation of Labor which, adapting itself to

+The parents will have the right to natural authority over their children, but this authority must not stand in opposition to morality, or to the intellectual development and freedom of the children; society will retain for itself the right to reasonable control and the protection of children from parental despotism.